NativeScript/plugins/packages/theme-switcher/README.md

 ---

+### Switch multiple themes simultaneously

 If you need to switch multiple themes simultaneously, you can initialize as many switchers as you need.
-Each switcher will load css and persist (unless disabled) the last selected theme.
+Each switcher will load CSS and persist (unless disabled) the last selected theme.

 Can be useful if your app can switch different parts of the theme individually.
 For example

 1. `switcher1` switches button styles
 2. `switcher2` switches font styles
 3. etc.